Home

 In a sentence that uses a question word (example: who, what, where, when, why, how) to ask a question, the question word is the focus.
 A coverb would get out of the way and move behind its verb to allow the question word to move in front of the verb in the focus position.

-However in a sentence that uses a verb to ask a question, usually the whole verb itself is the focus, so in such a sentence the coverb would not be separated.
+However in a sentence that uses a verb to ask a question the coverb would not be separated.

 A story containing many examples of questions with coverbs: